Code-the-Change-YYC/Mindfuel-Activity-Board/mdbook/src/1_frontend.md

 # Frontend
 The frontend was developed with React v16 and Redux with Typescript.
 Similar to the backend, it listens to the WebSocket server for live users to display on the map.
-Additionally, it will call the Go backend APIs to get historical users within a provided time range along with correponding statistics.
+Additionally, it will call the Go backend APIs to fetch historical users within a provided time range along with correponding statistics.<br>

+The project consists of only a single view (`Home.tsx`) which serves as a mediator for its multiple child components (e.g. `Timeline`, `SideNav`, `Socials`) by receiving and passing necessary data through props.
+Consequently, the `Home` component is also responsible for managing certain state that lives outside of the Redux store using State Hooks.
+Most of the API calls, performed via Redux actions, are also centralized here.<br>

 Notable packages used in the frontend are:
 - [react](https://www.npmjs.com/package/react) as the frontend framework